ansilove/ansilove/README.md

 - `0`
 - `1`

 Setting `icecolors` to `1` will enable iCE color codes.
-On the opposite `0` means that that `iceColors` are disabled, which is the default value.
+On the opposite `0` means that that `icecolors` are disabled, which is the default value.
 When an ANSi source was created using iCE colors, it was done with a special mode where the blinking was disabled, and you had 16 background colors available.
 Basically, you had the same choice for background colors as for foreground colors, that's iCE colors.
 But now the important part: when the ANSi source does not make specific use of iCE colors, you should NOT set this flag.
 The file could look pretty weird in normal mode.
 So in most cases it's fine to turn iCE colors off.

 ## columns (operand)